 In today’s age, with the proliferation of possible platforms available, it’s easier than ever to run a scam against someone.
 It follows then that, with so many ways for scammers to target you, it is easier for you to become a victim.

 You need to know not only what scams exist, but also how to avoid those scams.
-These are some of the most common scams out there, so you can learn how to avoid them more effectively in the future.
+These are some of the most popular scams out there, so you can learn how to avoid them more effectively in the future.

 People are more likely to give to charities than to just hand credit card information over to an individual stranger.
 That’s why some people will pretend to take donations for a charity to get you to give over your financial information.
 If you’re approached by someone claiming to work for a charity, make sure you get the person’s identification information and double-check that the charity actually exists before you donate.